-Day 2 covers foundation coaching skills, including listening, permission, questioning and the GROW model, and skills for creating constructive conversations, including the conditions required for safety in dialogue, taking responsibility for one’s own contributions, creating a shared goal, and techniques for dealing with bullying and aggression.
+Day 2 covers foundation coaching skills, and skills for creating constructive conversations, including the conditions required for safety in dialogue, taking responsibility for one’s own contributions, creating a shared goal, and techniques for dealing with bullying and aggression.

 Day 3 guides participants in creating and analysing their own maps of the stakeholders they work with or want to influence, types of power, and how to make an impact in meetings.

-Day 4 is about consolidating the skills and putting them all together.
+Day 4 is about consolidating the skills for leading without formal authority, and putting them all together.
 Participants study the Decision-making Quadrant, Kotter’s Eight Step Change model, and create an action plan for the future.

 As an ILM accredited centre, our courses are all eligible for ILM certification.
 The Institute of Leadership & Management is the leadership arm of City & Guilds, the UK’s leading accrediting body for workplace skills.